 2. Fat-soluble vitamins

-This type of vitamins is broken down into fats and stored in our fat tissues.
+This type of vitamin is broken down into fats and stored in our fat tissues.
 Unlike water-soluble vitamins, it’s hard to flush out fat-soluble vitamins.
-Since they stay longer in our body, they have long-term effects.
+Since they stay longer in our bodies, they have long-term effects.

 Fat-soluble vitamins don’t go together with our blood.
 Instead, they travel through our lymphatic system and gut lining.
 There are 4 fat-soluble vitamins: